JoshuaKunz/AgileFinancialApp/README.md

 2. [Source Tree](https://www.sourcetreeapp.com/) if you don’t plan on using the command line
 3. [Android Studio](https://developer.android.com/studio)

+### Make sure you are not making any changes directly to the master branch OR the develop branch.
+All of your changes should take place on your own branch.
-Make sure you switch into the branch: develop because Master is for our working project updates.
-Before you start making changes, be sure to create a new branch with the naming convention <yourName/nameOfBranch>.
+Make sure you checkout develop and create your branch from develop because master is for our final project updates.
+Before you start making changes, be sure to create a new branch with the naming convention <yourName/nameOfBranch> to keep organized.
 For example I would do something like:

 ```
 git checkout develop